daankets/node-cli-advanced/README.md

 - Provide help text and usage (by default on `--help or -?`)
 - Use a custom logger (defaults to console)
 - Strict mode (disallow undeclared arguments)
+- Loading command arguments from an object or file (json, yaml...)

 ## Usage